liamclose/Man-in-the-Middle-Client-Server-Project-/readme.txt

 TEST INSTRUCTIONS
 Errors simulated can be tested using the intermediates menu.

+New errors added in this iteration were the packet errors described below:
+1.corrupt packet
+	i. invalid opcode- changes the opcode to an opcode that is not 1,2,3,4 ii. block number to  high- changes the block number to a gretaer number than it should be iii. unexpected opcode- changes the opcode to a legal but not correct opcode ex.
+1 for a DATA packet iv. invalid mode- changes the mode of the packet to an invalid value
+	v. no null terminator- removes the null terminator from a read/write request

+2.unknown source packet- sends a DATA or ACK packet from an unknown source (port)

+*packet errors directly deal with the packet itself whereas network errors deal with sending/not sending the packets and do not munipulate the data within the packets.

 To test the program you can run to read or write with all different size of files: